 You simply schedule inspections to ensure everything is running smoothly.
 Also, keep in mind that a shared apartment can either be furnished or not.
 You can decide on any.

-How To Start Shared Housing Apartment In Nigeria
+How To Start a Shared Housing Apartment In Nigeria

 This usually works best in more urbanized areas.
 Ensure the house owner permits a shared apartment.
 As an investor, you look for a good house to rent in a good location.